 Yet another oddly ambiguous issue on a dating app whose support team is little to no help with.

 Surprise surprise.
 The “Something went wrong, please try again.” issue pertains to users unable to log in, and the reasons vary from technical to intentional.

 Why does Grindr give a “Something went wrong, please try again.” message?

 It’s quite possible for Grindr to have suspended your account due to you potentially breaking one of their rules.
+If so, they’re knowingly making it impossible for you to access their platform.

 - In-app issues.

-Just because it’s a multi-million dollar company doesn’t mean it’s safe from technical issues.
+Just because it’s a multi-million-dollar company doesn’t mean it’s safe from technical issues.
 Such issues may be the root of this specific problem.

 - You are using a VPN.

+Simply put, VPNs have their downsides too!
 One of the downsides is slow internet and the inability to use certain platforms if VPN use is illegal in your country.

 - Incorrect log-in info.